hellozhuo/pidinet/README.md

 <div align=center>
 <img src="https://user-images.githubusercontent.com/18327074/129970337-bb467a8c-825e-47ee-872c-533f0a5da37a.jpg"><br>
 The results of our model look like this.
 The top image is the messy office table, the bottom image is the peaceful Saimaa lake in southeast of Finland.
-Please see the end of this page to see how to generate edge maps for custom images.
 </div>